Project-Books/book-project/README.md

 Book tracker web app made using Spring Boot and Vaadin 14 (only the free components will be used).

 This app will let you:
-- Add books that you would have read to a 'read' shelf
+- Add books that you have read to a 'read' shelf
 - Add books that you are currently reading to a 'currently reading' shelf
 - Add books that you would like to read to a 'want to read' shelf
+- Add your own shelves
 - View books in your different shelves and make changes
+- And more!

 <p align="center">
     <img src="/media/book-form.png" alt="New book form"/>